francoisp/DuplexRsync/README.md

 ### Solution

-So DuplexRsync is a simple and pretty sweet (although only lightly tested) solution based on fswatch and rsync.
+So DuplexRsync is a simple and pretty sweet (although only lightly tested as of 2019/03, PLEASE BE CAREFULL AND ALWAYS HAVE BACKUPS and/or VERSIONING!) solution based on fswatch and rsync.
 It's a single file you'll put in your local directory that will maintain (DropBox|GoogleDrive)-style 2-way sync between the current directory and a remote directory via SSH.
 This has the advantage to work fine when offline.
 This bash script is a bit macOSX-centric because that's what I use locally, please feel free to adapt.
 By default the script excludes node_modules and all folders that start with a period. (.git etc)

 ### Merging